 • In addition to the summary, grain and plant exhibits will be judged on condition, appearance (i.e. disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit.

-The crop of the year for 2025 is Sunflowers.
+The crop of the year for 2026 is popcorn.